wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 	from django.contrib import admin
 	from rango.models import Category, Page
 	...
-	# Add in this class to customize the Admin Interface
+	# Add in this class to customise the Admin Interface
 	class CategoryAdmin(admin.ModelAdmin):
 	    prepopulated_fields = {'slug':('name',)}

-	# Update the registeration to include this customised interface
+	# Update the registration to include this customised interface
 	admin.site.register(Category, CategoryAdmin)
 	...

 Try out the admin interface and add in a new category.
-Pretty cool, hey!

 Now that we have addressed the first problem, we can ensure that the slug field is also unique, by adding the constraint to the slug field.